|Version||Author/ Editor||Release Date|

 - Not make fun of anyone else for whatever reason

 - Support those who need or ask for help

 Individual sections may also have their own, possibly more age appropriate, codes of conduct, they do not supersede this document.

-We at Dringhouses Scout Group are governed by the Scout Association’s Policy, Organisation and Rules (POR).
-We and The Scout Association are committed to the prevention of bullying among all members, be they adult or youth.
+We at Dringhouses Scouts are governed by The Scouts Policy, Organisation and Rules (POR).
+We and The Scouts are committed to the prevention of bullying among all members, be they adult or youth.
 POR section 2.5 states that: “It is the responsibility of all adults in Scouting to develop a caring and supportive atmosphere, where any form of bullying is unacceptable.”
 All the members of our Group have the right to enjoy a safe, caring environment, safe from harm and able to fully enjoy all the activities we undertake.
 In this context members refers to adult members of the Group as well as young people.
 As a Group we: